nbinwal/three-tier-app/Readme.md

 ### Configure Cloud SQL Access

-1. SSH into a private‑IP VM:
+1. Create a private IP VM for testing and SSH into the private‑IP VM:

    ```bash
    gcloud compute ssh test-3tierweb-app \